kevin-96/Interactive-3D-Scene/README.md

 1. Unzip the project file ("Interactive3DScene.zip")
 2. Using a terminal, navigate to the folder that was unzipped
 3. In that folder, run the following command "python3 lightRoom3D.py" (Make sure Python is installed on your machine!
-Program will not run if Python isn't installed.)
+Also, import OpenGL and PIL libraries)

 HOW TO INTERACT WITH THE SCENE:
 Camera Movement Controls: